mihjovil/auslander_daemon/README.md

 ```
 flask run
 ```
-This command should be executed in the root folder.
+This command should be executed in the root folder and should start the flask environment with the application.
+As above, this is not a high consumption API, which means that the flask default server will do the trick.

 ## What is required?
 In order to use this application, one needs to create an account in Telegram and a chat-bot in it.